FinnKrass/W1-AT-RP2040/README.md

 ***First prototype has arrived and is fully functional!!!
 Aside from some minor silkscreen junk, there are no issues.***

+### Changelog
+- Replaced crystal with CSTNE12M0GH5C000R0 as it has internal load caps thus reduced component variety.
+- Firmware now supports via, just load the definition .json located in /Firmware (disable v2 definitions if it is enabled)
+- Changed switch footprint & fixed silkscreen issues.

 There was a lot of inspiration taken from the Fuyu by Zykrah and SST60 by Dededecline.
 Original design by Yiancar.
 ## Images